yanpengwang/LinuxKernelDevelopment-Reading-Notes/README.md

 be reordered across a call to mb().
 It is provided because a single instruction (often the same instruction used by rmb()) can provide both the load and store barrier.

+11. Timers and Time Management

+11.1
+The tick rate has a frequency of HZ hertz and a period of 1/HZ seconds.
+For example, by default the x86 architecture defines HZ to be 110.

+11.2
+This higher resolution and greater accuracy provides multiple advantages: n Kernel timers execute with finer resolution and increased accuracy.
+(This provides a large number of improvements, one of which is the following.)
+a.
+System calls such as poll()and select()that optionally employ a timeout value execute with improved precision.
+b.
+Measurements, such as resource usage or the system uptime, are recorded with a finer resolution.
+c.
+Process preemption occurs more accurately.

+11.3
+A higher tick rate implies
+more frequent timer interrupts, which implies higher overhead, because the processor must spend more time executing the timer interrupt handler.The higher the tick rate, the more time the processor spends executing the timer interrupt.

+11.4
+The kernel requires, however, that jiffies be reread on each iteration, as the value is incremented elsewhere: in the timer interrupt.
+Indeed, this is why the variable is marked volatile in <linux/jiffies.h>.The volatile keyword instructs the compiler to reload the variable on each access from main memory and never alias the variable’s value in a register, guaranteeing that the previous loop completes as expected.